UK · Financial services · GLACIS guides · Updated April 2026

 • Counterparty credit risk (IMM approach)

-4. Independent Validation AI models require validation proportionate to risk.
+4. Independent validation AI models require validation proportionate to risk.
 Generative AI may need tailored validation approaches.

-Foundation Models / LLMs
+Foundation models and LLMs

 • Must be included in model inventories with documented use cases